paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-271-truthful-cost-or-pricing-data-truth-in-negotiations.md

 The text of subsec. (b) of [section 2306a of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2306a&num=0&edition=prelim), which was transferred to this section and amended by Pub.
 L. 116–283, § 1831(d), was based on Pub.
 L. 99–500, § 101(c) [title X, § 952(a)], Oct.
 18, 1986, 100 Stat.
 1783–82, 1783–166, and Pub.
 L. 99–591, § 101(c) [title X, § 952(a)], Oct.
 30, 1986, 100 Stat.
 3341–82, 3341–166; Pub.
 L. 99–661, div.
 A, title IX, formerly title IV, § 952(a), Nov.
 14, 1986, 100 Stat.
 3945, renumbered title IX, Pub.
 L. 100–26, § 3(5), Apr.
 21, 1987, 101 Stat.
 273; Pub.
 L. 103–355, title I, § 1202(a), Oct.
 13, 1994, 108 Stat.
 3274, as amended by Pub.
 L. 104–106, div.
 D, title XLIII, § 4321(a)(2), Feb.
 10, 1996, 110 Stat.
 671; Pub.
 L. 104–106, div.
 D, title XLII, § 4201(a)(1), Feb.
 10, 1996, 110 Stat.
 649; Pub.
 L. 108–375, div.
 A, title VIII, § 818(a), Oct.
 28, 2004, 118 Stat.
 2015; Pub.
 L. 110–181, div.
 A, title VIII, § 814, Jan.
 28, 2008, 122 Stat.
 222; Pub.
 L. 113–291, div.
 A, title X, § 1071(a)(3), Dec.
 19, 2014, 128 Stat.
 3504; Pub.
 L. 114–92, div.
 A, title VIII, §§ 812, 851(b), 853, Nov.
 25, 2015, 129 Stat.
 891, 916, 919; Pub.
 L. 114–328, div.
 A, title VIII, § 822(2), Dec.
 23, 2016, 130 Stat.
 2276; Pub.
 L. 115–232, div.
 A, title VIII, § 836(c)(5)(A), Aug.
 13, 2018, 132 Stat.
 1865.
 Pub.
 L. 99–500, Pub.
 L. 99–591, and Pub.
 L. 99–661 added identical sections.
 Pub.
 L. 99–591 is a corrected version of Pub.
 L. 99–500.

 #### Amendments
+2025—Subsec. (a)(1)(A).
+Pub.
+L. 119–60 substituted “price competition” for “competition that results in at least two or more responsive and viable competing bids”.

 2021—Pub.
 L. 116–283, § 1831(d)(1), transferred subsec. (b) of [section 2306a of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2306a&num=0&edition=prelim) to this section, struck out subsec. (b) designation and heading “Exceptions” at beginning, and redesignated pars.
 (1) to (6) as subsecs. (a) to (f), respectively, and realigned margins.

 Subsec. (a).
 Pub.
 L. 116–283, § 1831(d)(2)(A), (B), (C), (E), after redesignation of [section 2306a(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2306a/b/1&num=0&edition=prelim) as subsec. (a) of this section, substituted “under [section 3702 of this title](./chapter-271-truthful-cost-or-pricing-data-truth-in-negotiations.md#section-3702)” for “under subsection (a)” in introductory provisions, redesignated subpar.
 (A) and its cls. (i) and (ii) as par.
 (1) and subpars.
 (A) and (B), respectively, redesignated subpars.
 (B) and (C) as pars.
 (2) and (3), respectively, and redesignated subpar.
 (D) and its cls. (i) and (ii) as par.
 (4) and subpars.
 (A) and (B), respectively.